 Worth getting out of bed for

-Gastro-loving turf and thirst-quenching bars are only a short stroll away, as are waterfront views along the city’s Embarcadero.
-Worldwide flavours are prevalent: Yank Sing (49 Stevenson Street) provides what many dub the best dimsum in SF, Nopalito (1224 9th Ave – a direct tram ride away) is an organic, Mexican love affair for locals, and the impeccable design inside The Cavalier (360 Jessie St) is the perfect setting for British-style brunch and a bloody mary.
-Step inside the red brick exterior of Cotogna (490 Pacific Ave) for a dinner of rustic Italian cuisine made using only superior, Northern Californian products, and be tempted by Dorothy’s Distraction or the Hemingway Daquiri on the cocktail menu.
-At the much hyped about PABU (101 California St), co-owned by celebrated chef Michael Mina, seat beneath the soft glow of Japanese lanterns and heavy timbers, and try out perfected culinary flavours of Izakaya-style dining.
+Gastro-loving turf and thirst-quenching bars are only a short stroll away, as are waterfront views along the Embarcadero.
+Worldwide flavours are prevalent: Yank Sing (49 Stevenson Street) provides what many dub the best dim sum in SF, Nopalito (1224 9th Ave – a direct tram ride away) is an organic, Mexican love affair for locals, and the impeccable design inside Hotel Zetta's the Cavalier (360 Jessie St) is the perfect setting for British-style brunch and a Bloody Mary.
+Step inside the red-brick exterior of Cotogna (490 Pacific Ave) for a dinner of rustic Italian cuisine made using only superior, Northern Californian products, and be tempted by the James and the Giant Peach or the Pacific Ave Punch on the cocktail menu.
+At the much hyped about PABU (101 California St), co-owned by celebrated chef Michael Mina, sit beneath the soft glow of Japanese lanterns and heavy timbers, and try out perfected culinary flavours of Izakaya-style dining.
 Not so peckish?
 Head to the dynamic bar, be inspired by its 35-page strong menu and remember that the comfiest of pillows will be waiting for you back at home, to rest any weary heads.

 It’s just after dark when my car pulls up in front of what is allegedly luxury hotel the Battery: a nondescript building on a quiet San Francisco side street.
 I step out of my Uber (the chariot of choice in this tech-obsessed city) and give the brick edifice a once over.
 I’m contemplating whether I’ve been duped by my driver, or if this is some sort of Alice in Wonderland magic trick where a turn through the door will lead to an alternate – and hopefully more design-centric – world.
 Then, a flock of laughing women spill through that very door and onto the street.
 Mystery solved.